In 2019 our students had the choice of the HSC or the IBDP. IBDP results are detailed at the bottom of this page.

 - 2% achieved an ATAR of 99 or over (3% in 2018).

 Congratulations to all our students on outstanding results!
 We are delighted to see the improvement in the highest performing students – those with ATARs over 97.
 All other results remain stable at our very high standard.
-More details including individual profiles of high achievers will follow in our Santa Scholars magazine which will be published in February 2020.
+More details including individual profiles of high achievers can be found in our Santa Scholars magazine.